pauldotknopf/blue-ribbon/README.md

 # The question of "who did the damages"

 I believe the question of whether I did the damages to my vehicle, or if the technicians did, is ultimately irrelevant.
 Greg has signed and acknowledged that he is responsible for the damages.
-In my view, the only questions now is what the monetary damages owed are.
+In my view, the only question now is what the monetary damages owed are.
 With that said, it's clear that Greg intends to make this a point in order to avoid paying what's due, so let me explain the damages.

 <details>
   <summary>Pictures of the damages</summary>